9 minutes; 2 minutes for Overview’s “gist” and bold text.

 Strategies for Succeeding in an AI/LLM World

-Prospering will require two main processes:
+Prospering will require three main processes:

-• The successful firms will determine whether or when each investment in an AI/LLM tool will pay off.
+- The successful firms will determine whether or when each investment in an AI/LLM tool will pay off.

-• This pertains to knowledge work, like tax accounting or medical diagnostics, but it applies equally to knowledge-intensive projects at any firm, as in regional economic forecasting, production of marketing or training videos, and optimum arrangement of factory machines.
+- This pertains to knowledge work, like tax accounting or medical diagnostics, but it applies equally to knowledge-intensive projects at any firm, as in regional economic forecasting, production of marketing or training videos, and optimum arrangement of factory machines.

-• Executives must stay minimally tuned to fields adjacent to their expertise and roles.
+- Executives must stay minimally tuned to fields adjacent to their expertise and roles.

-Now firms must allocate a substantial part of their R&D & training budgets to keeping abreast of AI/LLM tools.
-However, be aware that the AI/LLM field is in hyperdrive now, producing scads of startups and tools that seem amazing but are far from complete.
-Most will be coopted by big firms like Google and Microsoft.
-Often the few that are complete will not actually save you time and/or significantly improve results per unit of your time, when factoring their costs and your time to vet, set up, and tune.
+- Remember that the AI/LLM field is in hyperdrive now, producing scads of startups and tools that seem amazing but are far from complete.
+Most of the good ones will be coopted by the major LLM providers, like OpenAI, X.ai, Google, and Microsoft.
+Often tools that are good and complete will not actually improve results per unit of your time when factoring total costs and time to vet, set up, and tune.

 What Happens After AGI?